Skip to content

 1. Log in to your Administrator Console with a Partition Administrator (PA) account.

-• Resource Type : The resource type accessible by the client application.
-For self-service environments, the only option available is Global.
+• Resource Type: The resource type accessible by the client application.
+The only option available is Global.

 • Global